|

 1979 that at least part of their parent body had experienced magmatism

 within the last several hundred million years.
 How many are there?
 Until 1977 there were only six known specimens that were to become recognized as Martian meteorites.
-Today the number of separate Martian meteorites is about 55, although for some of these there is more than one officially recognized name, because of naturally paired stones or broken pieces of the same original single stone.
+Today the number of separate Martian meteorites is about 210, although for some of these there is more than one officially recognized name, because of naturally paired stones or broken pieces of the same original single stone.
 One remarkable Martian meteorite (Elephant Moraine 79001) has two different lithologies in contact, but is still counted as one specimen here.
+The actual number of unpaired Martian meteorites is probably slightly less than 210, because it is difficult to decide about pairing relationships among some stones without sophisticated analyses (such as determinations of cosmic ray exposure ages).
+The specimens which are listed together in single entries on the linked List are judged by the author to be paired based on the best available information, but some of those assignments may be subject to change as additional data are obtained.
 How big are they?
-The largest Martian meteorite is Zagami at 18.0 kg (40 lbs), followed by Yamato 000593 and paired stones at 15.0 kg (33 lbs), Sayh al Uhaymir 005 and paired stones at 11.2 kg (25 lbs), Dar al Gani 476 and paired stones at 10.4 kg (23 lbs), and the numerous stones of Nakhla at 9.9 kg (22 lbs).
+The largest Martian meteorite is Zagami at 18.0 kg (40 lbs), followed by Yamato 000593 and paired stones at 15.0 kg (33 lbs), Tissint at >12 kg (>26 lbs), Sayh al Uhaymir 005 and paired stones at 11.2 kg (25 lbs), Dar al Gani 476 and paired stones at 10.4 kg (23 lbs), and the numerous stones of Nakhla at 9.9 kg (22 lbs).
 The smallest unpaired Martian meteorites are Grove Mountains 020090 (7.5 grams), Grove Mountains 99027 (10 grams), Queen Alexandria Range 94201 (12 grams), Northwest Africa 4480 (13 grams) and Lewis Cliff 88516 (13.2 grams).

 Where are they found?
 And by whom?
 Annual expeditions to Antarctica since 1975 by Japanese, USA, and more recently Chinese government-sponsored teams have resulted in a steady increase in the number of Martian specimens.
-The first Antarctic Martian meteorite (Allan Hills 77005) was found on December 29, 1977, the second one in 1979, and the most recent one (Larkman Nunatak 06319) on January 17, 2007.
+The first Antarctic Martian meteorite (Allan Hills 77005) was found on December 29, 1977, the second one in 1979, and the most recent one (Larkman Nunatak 12095/12240) in January 2012.
 Additionally, in the late 1990s exploration of the rocky deserts of Northwest Africa and Oman (supported largely by private collectors) led to a dramatic increase in recovered specimens that still has not abated.
-In fact, over half (54%) of all Martian meteorites found since 1975 are from Algeria, Morocco and adjacent regions; one is from Libya and five are from Oman.
+In fact, over half (62%) of all Martian meteorites found since 1975 are from Algeria, Morocco and adjacent regions; one is from Libya and four are from Oman.
+Video documentation about the discovery of the Ksar Ghilane 002 Martian meteorite in Tunisia is at (weblink).
 Although most meteorites must fall in the ocean, there can be no doubt that Martian meteorites have fallen on land everywhere, if only we could recognize them in forested or urban areas.
 There are other rocky deserts (for example, in Australia, Mongolia and the western USA) that would be fruitful places to search.
 Given the success of nomads in Northwest Africa and others in Oman, it must be concluded that future discoveries elsewhere are limited mainly by insufficient effort.
 Let's get going!

 Whole shergottite